San Isidro in Madrid

 Feria of San Isidro in Madrid, Bulls and Rosquillas.

-Each 15th of May in Madrid are celebrated the festivities of San Isidro, the patron of Madrid, and during five days the locals take to the streets to celebrate their pilgrimage in the Pradera of San Isidro, and to enjoy music, the dancing and the Madrid cuisine in the gardens of the Vistillas.
+Each 15th of May in Madrid is the festival of San Isidro, the patron of Madrid.
+For a period of five days, locals take to the streets to celebrate their pilgrimage in the Pradera of San Isidro and also to enjoy music, dancing and Madrid cuisine in the gardens of the Vistillas.

 The day before the party, in the streets of downtown Madrid, you can hear the excitement from the Parade of Giants, announcing the arrival of the Proclamation that occurs on the afternoon of the 14th on Plaza de la Villa.

 On the morning of the 15th, the festival of San Isidro begins procession and mass in honor of the saint.
 It is a tradition to drink water from the well where San Isidro worked during one of his most important miracles.
 The son of San Isidro Labrador had fallen into the well and his father, through praying, managed to make the waters rise thus preventing him from drowning.
 The Mass of the Bell is celebrated at 12am.